 - Spatial Development Framework

 - o Integrated Human Settlement Plan

-- o Local Economic Development Plan
+- Local Economic Development Plan

-- o Water Services Development Plan
+- Water Services Development Plan

-- o Integrated Waste Management Strategy
+- Integrated Waste Management Strategy

-- Electricity Master Plan
+- o Electricity Master Plan

 - Financial Plan

 - Air Quality Plan;

-- o Disaster Management Plan
+- Disaster Management Plan

-- Electricity Mater Plan
+- o Electricity Mater Plan

-Each of these plans offer comprehensive information and data that informs the IDP to a large extent.

-uMhlathuze Municipality gave notice to the local community of the particulars of the process it intended to follow, when reviewing its Fifth Generation IDP 2022/2027.
+Each of these plans offer comprehensive information and data that informs the IDP to a large extent. uMhlathuze Municipality gave notice to the local community of the particulars of the process it intended to follow, when developing an Integrated Development Plan Review 2024/25.
 The community had to be consulted on its development needs and priorities.
 The local community and organs of state, including traditional authorities, and other role players were consulted during the public participation period.
 The following mechanisms were used effectively to ensure maximum attendance and fruitful engagements

-- Local Radio Slots
+- · Local Radio Slots

-- Television Broadcast

-- City's Official Social Network Platforms (Facebook, Twitter, Whatsapp)
+- City's Official Social Network Platforms (Facebook, Twitter, WhatsApp)

 - Municipal Website

-- Virtual Meetings

 - Newspaper

-- Physical meetings (hybrid approach)
+- Physical meetings

-During the public participation engagements, the ultimate aim was for council to:
+- During the public participation engagements, the ultimate aim was for Council to:

-- Identify the real needs of all communities in the uMhlathuze - Prioritize such needs and development challenges - Collective development of appropriate solutions to address such needs - Empower local communities to take ownership for their own development
+- Identify the real needs of all communities in the uMhlathuze

+- Prioritize such needs and development challenges - Collective development of appropriate solutions to address such needs - Empower local communities to take ownership for their own development

-The IDP has been taken into a business and financial planning process leading up to the 2023/24 MTREF, based on the approved 2022/23 MTREF, Mid-year Review and adjusted budget.
+The IDP has been taken into a business and financial planning process leading up to the 2024/25 MTREF, based on the approved 2023/24 MTREF, Mid-year Review and adjusted budget.
 The business planning process has subsequently been refined in the light of current economic circumstances and the resulting revenue projections.

-With the compilation of the 2023/24 MTREF, each department/function had to review the business planning process, including the setting of priorities and targets after reviewing the mid-year and second quarter performance against the 2022/2023 Departmental Service Delivery and Budget Implementation Plan.
+With the compilation of the 2024/25 MTREF, each department/function had to review the business planning process, including the setting of priorities and targets after reviewing the mid-year and second quarter performance against the 2023/24 Departmental Service Delivery and Budget Implementation Plan.
 Business planning links back to priority needs and master planning, and essentially informed the detail operating budget appropriations and three-year capital programme.